 Requirements for the Minor in Sociology

-Seven courses including Sociology 131, 215 or 218, 271 or 272, 274; one elective at the 200 level or above; and two electives at the 300 level or above.
-One course in another social science at the 200-level or above may be substituted for the 200-level elective.
+Seven courses including Sociology 131, 215, and 271; four electives, at least two at the 300 level or above.
+One course in another social science at the 200 level or above may be substituted for a 200-level elective.
 Electives may include an independent study (Sociology 491 or 492) for at least three credits.
-Although the Senior Seminar (493) is not required, students pursuing the minor are welcome to enroll.

 Note: Sociology 271 fulfills the quantitative reasoning (Q) requirement.